-Italian cuisine is widely known and popular around the world.
+Italian cuisine is widely known and famous around the world.
 Its characteristics are in simplicity, focusing on two to four main ingredients.
 Although simple in preparation, the flavours and quality of ingredients play into its popularity.
-The history of Italian cuisine is as old and interesting as the country itself.
+The history of Italian cuisine is as old and exciting as the country itself.

 This post may contain compensated links.
 Find out more info in our DISCLAIMER.